Song For Europe

 President Anwar Sadat of Egypt visits Israel and on 20th November becomes the first Arab leader to address the Knesset.

-In London the High Court rules that cricketers who have signed up for Kerry Packer's so-called "cricket circus" can not be banned from international cricket.
+On 25th November, at the end of a High Court hearing lasting 31 days, Justice Sir Christopher Slade rules that the cricketers who had signed up for Kerry Packer's so-called "cricket circus" can not be banned from international cricket.

 |

-On the same day, at the end of a three-week inquest into the death in custody of Steve Biko, Pretoria's chief magistrate rules that the police were not to blame for his "extensive brain injuries".
+On 2nd December, at the end of a three-week inquest into the death in custody of Steve Biko, Pretoria's chief magistrate rules that the police were not to blame for his "extensive brain injuries".

 Bophuthatswana, one of ten black 'homelands' created in apartheid South Africa, is granted independence on Tuesday, 6th December.